 No equipment is purchased for distribution.
-All items were excess which had been turned in by military units or had been held as part of reserve stocks until no longer needed.
+All items were DoD excess equipment or had been held as part of reserve stocks until no longer needed.

-Since its inception, the program has transferred more than $7.5 Billion worth of property.
-In Fiscal Year 2020, $252 Million worth of property (based on initial acquisition cost) was transferred to law enforcement agencies.
+Since inception, the program has transferred over $7.6 Billion worth of equipment (based on the items Original Acquisition Value [OAV]).
+In Fiscal Year 2021, $196 Million (based on OAV) worth of equipment was conditionally transferred to participating law enforcement agencies.